MauriceJarck/ithilfe/README.md

 ![action](https://github.com/JackWolf24/ithilfe/actions/workflows/python-app.yml/badge.svg) ![badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/JackWolf24/5dfef24b289a9890e7d579140ca0ae15/raw/test.json)

-Ithilfe is a simple programm to help a It Department keeping track of devices in house.
+Ithilfe is a simple program to help a It Department keeping track of devices in house.

 Available as console or gui app (check out corresponding branches).

 ## disclaimer
-The content of this readme focues on Windows(win 10 teseted only).
+The content of this readme focuses on Windows(win 10 tested only).

 Latest docs and exe can be found in artifacts of last ci run.